• Skip to main content

 Christmas charcuterie ingredients

-My version of Christmas charcuterie is essentially a classic charcuterie board with added seasonal, holiday-themed ingredients.
+My Christmas charcuterie version is a classic charcuterie board with added seasonal, holiday-themed ingredients.

 The classic ingredients on this board include salami, prosciutto, white cheddar, brie cheese, red grapes, apples, bagel chips, crackers, candied walnuts, and almonds.